ianrb/Combined-Events-Monitor/README.md

 - New Events are highlighted until and time refereed in seconds ago until the duration of call is complete in which case the call is considered ‘read’ and highlighting is removed and date stamp matches older events

-- Options -> Mute All is self explanatory.
+- Mute All - is self explanatory.

 Notes specific to software